anthonyrisinger/cga/README.md

 ### Chapter 13: Frontiers and Barriers: GA in AI and Quantum Systems

 Your pharmaceutical research team faces a specific challenge.
+This scenario exemplifies the paradigm limitations identified in the previous chapter—where GA's theoretical elegance meets the unforgiving requirements of modern machine learning.
 The neural network designed to predict drug-protein interactions struggles with molecular conformations that differ only by rotation.
 While data augmentation—training on millions of rotated copies—works adequately for many applications, your case presents unique difficulties.
 The molecules contain complex chiral centers where precise 3D relationships determine biological activity.
 You have limited training data from expensive wet-lab experiments.
 Each rotation changes all coordinates, making it hard for the network to learn that these represent the same molecular structure.

 This scenario exemplifies a specific class of problems where geometric methods offer concrete advantages.
 When precise geometric relationships matter and data is limited, architecturally guaranteed equivariance can outperform learned invariance.
 But this advantage comes with lasting cost—computational overhead, architectural incompatibility with modern ML frameworks, and a largely non-existent ecosystem.
 Let's explore these tradeoffs with brutal honesty, examining when GA provides justifiable benefits and when it remains an interesting but impractical research curiosity.
 We'll also map the research frontiers where GA might eventually overcome current limitations, cataloging even speculative directions that show coherent promise.